Trump strategy on NKorea: ‘Maximum pressure and engagement’

 In the end, however, they settled on a policy that appears to represent continuity.

-The administration’s emphasis, the officials said, will be on increasing pressure on Pyongyang with the help of China, North Korea’s dominant trade and military partner.
+The administration’s emphasis, the officials said, will be on increasing pressure on Pyongyang with the help of China, North Korea’s dominant trade partner.
 The officials weren’t authorized to speak publicly on the results of the policy review and requested anonymity.

 Most Read Stories